France: Le Pen blames low turnout for poorer-than-expected election showing | DW | 20.06.2021

-Polling agencies project France's center-right Republicans would win the first round of regional elections.
-But far-right leader Marine Le Pen said the outcome is "misleading."
+Polling agencies project France's center-right Republicans will win the first round of regional elections.
+But far-right leader Marine Le Pen called the outcome "misleading."

 Marine Le Pen has softened her image as her far-right party gears up for the 2022 presidential election